Admissions – First Year Students

 - Write an essay describing a person or event that had a significant impact in defining your scholarly, professional and personal goals.
 Your essay should also describe what part the Honors College plays in achieving these goals

-Necessary documentation can be emailed or sent via regular mail.
+For additional information or to send necessary documentation Necessary documentation please email us at firstname.lastname@example.org.
 Any recommendations received via email must be sent directly from official educational email addresses.
-For additional information or questions, please contact us.